 Nat’s Goat’s Cheese and Balsamic Bites

-Impress your guests with this super easy but delicious canapé recipe from our Senior Sous Chef, Nat.
+Impress your guests with this super easy but delicious canapé recipe from our Head Chef, Nat.
 Perfect if you’re hosting drinks and nibbles at your house or if you’re looking to keep your guests fed and happy whilst you’re busy cooking the main course.

 Sliced white or brown bloomer bread